Frequently Asked Questions

-Before COVId-19 I would typically travel to your home to provide speech therapy services, and at times travel to a preschool, school, or daycare setting, depending on the circumstances and served families on the North Shore.Currently, I offer consultations by phone or video (your choice!), mobile coaching for language delay, and "speech in the park" for 4 and 5 year olds with speech sound difficulties.
+Before COVId-19 I would typically travel to your home to provide speech therapy services, and at times travel to a preschool, school, or daycare setting, depending on the circumstances and served families on the North Shore.Currently, I offer consultations by phone or video (your choice!), and mobile coaching for language delay anywhere in BC.
 Please see my services page for descriptions and fees.

 What age groups do you work with?

 During the pandemic I currently work in the area of language delay (birth-3).
 Please see my services page

 I worry that my child may have autism spectrum disorder (ASD) but I’m not sure where to turn.
 Where can I find help or more information?